A New Key Establishment Protocol and its Application in Pay-TV Systems: Application in Pay-TV Systems

 If CA systems interoperate at the head-end, then each of these CA systems is associated with a sender as defined in Section~\ref{sec:description}.
-Each sender executes the new protocol independently with their decoders, with the exception of Steps~\ref{P2HE5} and \ref{P2HE6}; these steps are shared between all the interoperating senders and performed by the shared components at the head-end.
+Each sender executes the new protocol independently with their decoders, with the exception of Steps~\ref{HE5} and \ref{HE6}; these steps are shared between all the interoperating senders and performed by the shared components at the head-end.
 The random number is provided as input to the CA components of each of the interoperating CA systems.
-The public keys as output by the CA components (one public key for each CA system, see also Figure~\ref{fig:5}) can be provided as input to $h$ instead of one public key, and a chip can accept a message that is signed with any of the corresponding private keys.
-The required properties of $h$ and the concrete choice for $h$ as described in Sections~\ref{sec:description} and \ref{sec:h} respectively can easily be adapted to this scenario.
-Observe that this implies that the chip in a decoder also need access to all the public keys in order to derive control words.
-As a decoder is typically associated with one interoperating CA system only, the public key of each CA system needs to be provided as input to the CA components of all other interoperating CA systems, which can then distribute the public keys to their decoders.
-As these keys are shared between all the decoders, this causes a negligible increase in bandwidth usage for each of the CA systems.
+The input to $h$ can be easily generalized so that it can contain all the public keys as output by the CA components, and a chip can accept a message that is signed with any of the corresponding private keys.
+Observe that this implies that the chip in a decoder also needs access to all these public keys.
+To achieve this, the public key of each CA system can be provided as input to the CA components of all other interoperating CA systems, which can then distribute the public keys to their decoders.

-\begin{remark} [Legacy CA systems] If one or more legacy CA systems interoperate with one or more compliant CA systems at the head-end, then the control word $K$ is input to the CA components of each of the legacy CA systems (see also Figure~\ref{fig:1}).
-For example, this scenario applies if a pay-TV provider gradually replaces legacy decoders with decoders that are compliant with the new protocol in their decoder population. \end{remark}

 Recall from Section~\ref{sec:description} that multiple senders can execute the new protocol independently with any receiver without requiring a trust relation between senders.
 If the protocol is applied in a pay-TV system and if the CA systems associated with senders $A$ and $A'$ interoperate at the head-end, then $A$ and $A'$ do not execute the protocol independently with their receivers.
-In particular, in this scenario $A'$ can use their private key $SK_{A'}$ and a chosen $LK$ to generate protocol messages that enable a chosen receiver to derive a given $K$ (as generated $A$).
-However, notice that there already is a trust relation between interoperating senders as they share the secret $K$.
+In particular, $A$ and $A'$ share the secret $K$, implying that a trust relation is required between interoperating senders.
+However, observe that such senders are always part of the same head-end system.
+As a head-end system is assumed to be operated by a single pay-TV provider, any pay-TV provider can use a compliant decoder in their operation without the need to trust any other pay-TV provider.